How are your specimens sourced?

 (A2) = second quality, clear imperfections

-- If there is anything wrong with a specimen, we have written about it in the description of the listing.
-Please ensure you've read all descriptions to the pieces you intend on purchasing to avoid any disappointment.
+If there is anything wrong with a specimen, we have written about it in the description of the listing.
+Please ensure you've read all descriptions & checked all photos of the pieces you intend on purchasing to avoid any disappointment.

 All pieces are permanently preserved and can last decades with proper care.
 Do not open your frame or remove the seal we have put in place.
-Keep your pieces out of direct sunlight or excess humidity.
+Keep your pieces out of direct sunlight or excess humidity (such as in bathrooms or near fireplaces).
 Do not leave them unattended in a box for long periods of time.
 Click HERE to read more about maintaining your collection.
 Oddity Bug Club will not be responsible for any damage caused by improper care.